-In a 1996 MSR catalog, the headline next to an image of a towering, wind-whipped granite spire, declared: “It doesn’t make it into this catalog, until it makes it out here.”
+In a 1996 MSR catalog, the headline next to a towering granite spire, declared: “It doesn’t make it into this catalog, until it makes it out here.”

 Functional, Simple, Reliable

-We believe the best gear is simple.
+Simple: We believe the best gear is simple.
 Quality gear should give you everything you need and nothing you don’t.
-There’s a certain strength in simplicity.
+There’s strength in simplicity.
 Gear that’s simple is easy to use and easy to maintain, allowing you to keep your focus on the adventure at hand.

-Finally, we believe reliability is paramount—because you should be able to trust your gear when you need it most.
+Reliable: Finally, we believe reliability is paramount—you should be able to trust your gear when you need it most.
 This belief is at the core of MSR design.
 It’s why our gear is trusted on everything from remote and pioneering expeditions to family backpacking trips.

 Our three pillars work in concert to give MSR gear its signature quality.
 When we achieve the right balance of the three, we create equipment that performs above expectations, is built to last, and is intuitive, which makes it safer.

 “The key is to take a complex design that is often difficult to use and repair under real-world conditions, and make it as simple and elegant as possible,” wrote design engineer Phil Hitch in an MSR catalog back in 2002.